 - Sabotaging positive relationships

 For many this could be a way of expressing internal distress or providing a release for painful emotion.
 A sufferer does not necessarily have to be suicidal to engage in these behaviours.
 There are many reasons why people wish to engage in self-harm:

-- Gaining a sense of control that might be missing from elsewhere in life.
+- Gaining a sense of control that might be missing from elsewhere in life

 - The pain of the injury can distract from emotional pain

-- A sense of not deserving love and nurturing.
+- A sense of not deserving love and nurturing

-There is evidence that neurochemicals called ‘endogenous opioids’ play a role in self-harm.
-These chemicals are released when the body is injured in any way and can cause you to be less sensitive to pain, and you may even experience this pain as pleasurable.
+There is evidence that neurochemicals called ‘endogenous opioids’ play a role in self harm.
+These chemicals are released when the body is injured in any way and can cause you to be less sensitive to pain.
+You may even experience this pain as pleasurable.

 What should I do if I self-harm?

-If your self-harm has led to injury, seek medical attention immediately.
+- If your self-harm has led to injury, seek medical attention immediately.

-Tell a responsible adult, whether that be a therapist/teacher/parent.
-Telling someone is the first step to breaking the cycle.
+- Confide in someone.
+This is the first step to breaking the cycle.
 It won’t be easy, but it is a sign of strength and courage.
 Letting go and sharing this secret can often be a huge relief.

 - Show them concern, understanding and support for their feelings.